christopherwk210/gm-bot/src/assets/markdown/help.all.md

 \`\`\`
 **To generate a GMLive snippet in your message use the** `gmlive` **syntax:**
 GMLive is a web tool to easily share & test GML code.
 We recommend it for testing snippets of code.
-GMLive was written by @YellowAfterlife.
 You can read more here: https://yal.cc/introducing-gmlive/
 \`\`\`gmlive
 #define main
 if (true) {